CUBRID/cubrid-manual/en/api/pdo.rst

     M - Man
     B - Bronze
     S - Silver
-    G - Goldie
+    G - Gold

 Executing an UPDATE Statement
 -----------------------------

-The following example shows how to execute an?UPDATE statement by using a prepared statement and parameters.
+The following example shows how to execute an UPDATE statement by using a prepared statement and parameters.
 You can use the `exec <http://docs.php.net/manual/en/pdo.exec.php>`_ () function as an alternative.

 .. code-block:: php